KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 \( I_c \) depletion reduces what the being can *do*.
 It does not alter what the being *is*.
 The "coherence breaker" operates on function, not on essence.
 The limit of their operation is the floor of functional capacity, not the rewriting of structural identity.

 > **Note on Practical Implications:**
 > The Coherence Breaker Limit does not minimize the severity of functional disruption.
-Full Tether severance, temporal collapse, and minimum \( I_c \) are structurally catastrophic at the functional level.
+Full Tether severance, temporal collapse, and minimum \( I_c \) are structurally catastrophic at the functional register.
 The being's lived experience may be one of complete disconnection, fragmentation, and loss of access to everything that made them structurally themselves.
 The claim is not that this is minor — it is that it is *recoverable*.
 The essence provides the attractor, the architecture provides the instrument, and the Tether can be rebuilt because the layers it connects never changed.

 ### 8.3 Recovery Access as Structural Justice